DOI-USGS/asc-public-docs/docs/how-to-guides/SPICE/using-spiceql-with-other-libraries.md

 === "spiceypy"

-    First, import and spicepy and spiceql
+    First, import spicepy and spiceql

     ```python
-    import spiceypy
+    import spiceypy as spice
     import pyspiceql as spql
     ```